 Steam combines the best features of classic bolt-on basses with my design language, special knowledge of tonewood and a few fresh tweaks not often seen in basses.
 It is a no-nonsense powerhouse, that helps you get the job done better.

-My tonewood combo of spanish cedar and thermo treated arctic birch has certainly made a mark in the world of guitars - and its musicality shines through beautifully in basses, too.
+My tonewood combo of spanish cedar and thermally aged arctic birch has certainly made a mark in the world of guitars - and its musicality shines through beautifully in basses, too.
 The Deluxe sounds huge - and the looks aren't too bad, either.

 There's more to making a great 5-stringed bass than just adding one string and changing some parts and measurements.
 The real challenge is the low B string.
 To fully understand what I mean, you need to experience the Steam 5 - then you will know how powerful and balanced a low B can sound at its very best.